Paleogenetics: Domestication of animals

 Not only can past humans be investigated through paleogenetics, but the organisms they had an effect on can also be examined.
-Through examination of the divergence found in domesticated species such as cattle and the archaeological record from their wild counterparts; the effect of domestication can be studied, which could tell us a lot about the behaviors of the cultures that domesticated them.
+Through examination of the divergence found in domesticated species such as cattle and the archaeological record from their wild counterparts; the effect of domestication can be studied.
+This could tell us a lot about the behaviors of the cultures that domesticated them.
 The genetics of these animals also reveals traits not shown in the paleontological remains, such as certain clues as to the behavior, development, and maturation of these animals.
 The diversity in genes can also tell where the species were domesticated, and how these domesticates migrated from these locations elsewhere.